Vauxhall XVR: Production

 Three prototypes of the XVR were built in total.
 Two were glassfibre rolling mockups with no engines, while one was a metal bodied, fully functional example, built by Motor Panels of Coventry.
 The fully functional car was the one displayed at the Geneva Motor Show in March 1966.
 In total, the concept took five months to design and build.

-Only one of the mockups survives today, as Vauxhall crushed both the running prototype and the other mockup.
-The surviving car currently resides at the British Motor Museum.
+Only one of the mockups survives today.
+The running prototype was damaged while on display in Canada and was scrapped; Vauxhall also crushed the other mockup.
+The surviving car remains in the ownership of Vauxhall Motors and is currently on display at the British Motor Museum.